spencerbruce/coms4444-soccer/README.md

 ## GUI Features

+The GUI for this project is located in `statics/webpage.html`.

 ### Modes
 There are two modes available for the GUI:  *discrete* and *continuous*.
 * __Discrete Mode__: this mode allows for running rounds manually on a frame-by-frame basis; this is preferable for visual analysis.
 To run discrete mode, add the `-d` or `--discrete` flag to the `make gui` command.